 My area of interest also includes the recurrence of a lunar imagery in 20th-century Italian literature, with particular reference to Italo Calvino and the relationship between literature and science.

 From the academic year 2019-20 onward, I have been conducting a part of my research in Milan, looking at Gadda’s authographs at the Trivulziana Library.
 For the current academic year 2020-21, I have been granted the status of Visiting Scholar by Milan University.
 While in Milan, I also took an annual course in film screenwriting and film history at the Scuola Civica di Cinema ‘Luchino Visconti’.

 Before coming to Oxford, I studied at the University of Pavia, where I was member of the Almo Collegio Borromeo and of the Institute for Advanced Studies of Pavia IUSS.

-‘Per Quattro figlie ebbe e ciascuna regina dell’Adalgisa.
-Genesi e primo abbozzo inedito’, in Strumenti critici, 1/2019, pp. 107-126, doi: 10.1419/92761, url: rivisteweb.
+- ‘Per Quattro figlie ebbe e ciascuna regina dell’Adalgisa.
+Genesi e primo abbozzo inedito’, Strumenti critici, 1/2019, pp. 107-126, doi: 10.1419/92761.

-‘Per Quattro figlie ebbe e ciascuna regina.
+- ‘Per Quattro figlie ebbe e ciascuna regina.
 Ricognizioni genetiche e note critiche su un “disegno milanese” ’ (in the panel titled ‘Satire, satura, revelation.
-Perspectives on Carlo Emilio Gadda), 2019 Society for Italian Studies Biennal Conference, Edinburgh, University of Edinburgh (26-28 June 2019).
+Perspectives on Carlo Emilio Gadda’), 2019 Society for Italian Studies Biennal Conference, Edinburgh, University of Edinburgh (26-28 June 2019).

-‘Bodies & Embodiment’ — 2019 Oxford Medieval & Modern Languages Graduate Network Conference, featuring a key-note talk by Professor Santiago Fouz Hernández, Oxford, University of Oxford (24 June 2019).
+- ‘Bodies & Embodiment’ — 2019 Oxford Medieval & Modern Languages Graduate Network Conference, featuring a key-note talk by Professor Santiago Fouz Hernández, Oxford, University of Oxford (24 June 2019).